wandi-ssal/secure-application-logger/README.md

 Setup [LoggerMessageDefines.txt](Wandi-SSAL-LoggerMessageDefines.pdf) file used by Wandi-SSAL API functions.

-Refer to [Wandi-SSAL-examples.c](Wandi-SSAL-examples.c) for detailed application examples.
+Refer to [Wandi-SSAL-examples.c](Wandi-SSAL-examples.c) for detailed application examples using the Bound Capability Parameter Validation.

 For Ubuntu Linux OS download [Wandi-SSAL-Install_dst.zip](./Wandi-SSAL-Install_dst.zip) file, unzip it and refer to the **README** file for further installation and execution instructions.